divya-sojitra/LSTM-RNN/README.md

 4- Model Training: The model is trained using the prepared sequences, with early stopping implemented to prevent overfitting.
 Early stopping monitors the validation loss and stops training when the loss stops improving.

 5- Model Evaluation: The model is evaluated using a set of example sentences to test its ability to predict the next word accurately.

-6- Deployment: A Streamlit web application is developed to allow users to input a sequence of words and get the predicted next word in real-time.